-Guidance: Head Start Performance Standard 1308.6(e)
+Guidance: Head Start Performance Standard 1302.90 (c) (iv)

 IEPs (including medical or special education assessment reports) are confidential.
 This information is to be kept in the child's classroom file behind the "Special Needs" cover sheet.
 Files are only accessible to staff who have a valid reason to review.
 Files that are removed from the file cabinet must be signed out on the Classroom File Review Log.
 Cabinets containing classroom files must remain locked when not in use.